elizabethbright721/portfolio-project/README.md

 **Additional features or tasks**

--[ ] Add a button or icon to the error that displays when a form is incorrectly filled out.
+-[x] Add a button or icon to the error that displays when a form is incorrectly filled out.
 When this button or icon is clicked, the error is removed from the page.

--[ ] Use CSS transitions to add effects to your page.

 -[x] Incorporate fonts from Google Fonts (Rowdie, )

--[ ] Store some information locally through localStorage.
-This information should affect what is shown on the page when the page is reloaded.

--[ ] Use a CSS framework such as Simple.css or Bootstrap.

 -[x] Split your CSS or JavaScript into multiple files, with each file relating to a specific functionality.
 For example, create a new file called api.js that includes the JavaScript code that makes requests to your external API.